ropensci/DataPackageR/README.md

   - **Package size limits.**

     R packages have a 5MB size limit, at least on CRAN.
-BioCondctor has explicit [data
+BioConductor has explicit [data
     package](https://www.bioconductor.org/developers/package-guidelines/#package-types)
     types that can be larger and use git LFS for very large files.